I see and hear from people around my age – in their 20s and 30s – really struggling to make decisions in their lives.

 Of course, it’s also possible to have a small wedding with only the most important people there and keep it simple.

 So, even though I said you can’t have it all, I’m going to contradict myself here.
 While you may be choosing other priorities over FI right now, you can still do those things while building the future life you want.
 It’ll just take a bit longer.
-But my point is, if you’re happier along the way, you won’t even care!
+But the point is, if you’re happier along the way, you won’t even care!

-That kind of lifestyle doesn’t really gel with the FIRE Philosophy.
+Those two goals are too far in opposing directions.
 And while it’s still possible, reaching FI with lavish consumer tastes will be like pushing a stubborn elephant up a hill!

 Suppose a couple is torn between FI and getting married/having kids.
 Let’s say the second option wins out, but they still really want to reach FI.
 They have a few options.